linode/apl-docs/docs/inst-chart.md

 helm uninstall my-otomi-release
 ```

+## Monitoring the Chart install

+The chart deploys a Job (your-release-name-) in the default namespace.
+Use K9s (or any tool of your preference), to monitor the install.

 ## Configuration

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
 To see all configurable options with detailed comments, visit the chart's [values.yaml](https://github.com/redkubes/otomi-core/blob/master/chart/otomi/values.yaml), or run these configuration commands: